-The System employs cost-effective demand-side management ("DSM") programs as one way to meet the energy needs of its retail customers.
-It has been offering DSM programs since 1980.
-Currently, it is estimated that over 11% of the System's customers' energy needs have been met by DSM and renewable energy, the highest percentage reported by any electric utility in Florida.
-These programs contribute in part to the System having the lowest electrical use per residential customer of any urban area in Florida.
-Early in 2009, an independent third-party, KEMA, was retained by the System to verify the energy and demand savings achieved by selected programs during the period January 2006 through December 2008.
-The results of the study showed that the estimated savings have been achieved to date.
+Since 1980, the System has employed cost-effective demand-side management ("DSM") programs as one way to meet the energy needs of its retail customers.
+Currently, it is estimated that over 11% of the System's customers' energy needs have been met by DSM and renewable energy.